 It aims to meet Level AA of the W3C Web Content Accessibility Guidelines (WCAG) 2.0.

-Please Note: some parts of the site, such as the Public Access Planning Applications & Building Warrants, are run on external systems, and may not meet accessibility standards.
+Please Note: some parts of the site, such as the Public Access Planning Applications & Building Warrants and the Northgate report a housing repair tool are run on external systems, and may not meet accessibility standards.

 You may find that the text size on the page is too small or too big for you to read comfortably.